 Visual Communication & Design is designed as comprehensive introduction into VCE Visual Communication & Design.
-Students will have the opportunity to explore all areas of graphic design, including typography, technical drawing, packaging design, product design, pitch and presentation.
+Students will have the opportunity to explore all areas of the design process, including typography, technical drawing, packaging design, product design, pitch and presentation.

 A materials levy of \$40 per semester applies